oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 issue that exists when different versions of the same profile are used in a TOSCA service.

-> A number of suggestions for these extensions are currently being
-> discussed.
-Grammar extensions will be included in this document one they
-> are agreed upon.

 ## 6.8 Imports and Namespaces

 Modern software projects typically use *modular designs* that divide